 The esophagus passes through an opening in the diaphragm muscle called the hiatus.
 The esophagus ends where it connects to the stomach.
 The stomach lies in the abdominal cavity below the diaphragm.
 What a person has a hiatal hernia, a portion of the stomach protrudes up into the chest cavity through the opening for the esophagus (as pictured below).

 This is what I do to determine if a person has a hiatal hernia.
 First, I ask them to take a deep breath.
-If they breathe upwards into their chest, I show them how to breathe abdominally and ask them if they can do so.
-A person who has a hiatal hernia cannot take an abdominal breath, even when I try to coach them how to do it.
+If they breathe upwards into their chest, I show them how to breathe abdominally and ask them to try it.
+A person who has a hiatal hernia cannot take an abdominal breath—even when I try to coach them how to do it.

 Check yourself, right now.
 Place one hand on your abdomen and one hand on your chest.
 Take a deep breath.
 Your chest should move only slightly, but your abdomen should expand outward noticeably when you inhale.
-If your chest expands outward and your stomach pulls inward when you take a deep breath, you probably have a hiatal hernia, or at the very least have this tension in the solar plexus.
+If your chest expands outward and your stomach pulls inward when you take a deep breath, you probably have a hiatal hernia or at least tension in the solar plexus.

 Medical literature suggests that 1-20% of the population have a hiatal hernia, but about 95% of the people I see have problems breathing deeply from their diaphragm.
 While this doesn't mean they have a medically-diagnosable hiatal hernia, it does suggest they have problems with both breathing and digestion that are contributing to their health problems.